 - Dedicated Christian

-Samantha remembers names, birthdays and anniversaries without prompts or notes.
-She reads the daily obituaries, just in case someone she knows passes away.
-Sympathy cards are bought and sent via regular post frequently.
-Handwritten heartfelt messages always accompany them.
-Letters are written in long-hand, grammatically correct from the first word to the last.
+Samantha remembers names, birthdays and anniversaries without prompting.
+She reads the obituaries just in case someone she knows passes away.
+Sympathy cards are bought, stored and sent immediately.
+Heartfelt messages always accompany them.
+Letters are written in longhand, grammatically correct from the first word to the last.

-There are calendars and clocks in every room of her home.
-A day planner sits on her desk, and she has three other diaries in the home.
-She has a plethora of reminder messages written on post-it notes which are stuck on a pinboard beside her computer.
+There are calendars and clocks in every room of Sam’s home.
+A day planner sits on her desk, and she has three other diaries in her home.
+She has a plethora of reminder messages written on Post-it notes, which are stuck on a pinboard beside her computer.
 Not one second of her day is wasted on frivolous activities.
 She has organised everything within an inch of its life.
 Some say she’s an old soul in a young body — too empathetic and disciplined to be a product of her generation.
-Winging-it isn’t in her vocabulary.
-There’s no such thing as making things up.

-She’s a high-school teacher and very good at what she does.
-Her recent promotion to Department Head was a result of this… and her high standard of officiousness.
+She’s a high-school teacher and is highly competent.
+Her recent promotion to Department Head was a result of her high standard of officiousness.
 She deserved the appointment.
-Those she works with, agree with the new placement too.
+Those she works with agree.
 She’s an intelligent, strong and independent woman.
-Ask her if she’s a feminist, and she’d answer with a resounding no. She’d simply say she was getting the job done – a trait of humbleness she got from her mother.
+Ask her if she’s a feminist, and she’ll answer with a resounding no. She’d simply say she was getting the job done – a trait of humbleness she got from her mother.

-Oh yes, that hard-working, quiet-achiever type is a nice trait, but it fools the best of them.
-Husband Mitchell sees another side that isn’t shown to anyone else.
-Deep on the inside, Sam’s an anxious mess.
-She’s conflicted with the pressures of modern life.
-She’s a professional woman struggling with the modern expectations of feminism, and religion, with old-fashioned values.
-It comes at a price and it makes her doubt herself all the time.
+Oh yes, that humble, hard-working, quiet achiever type is an admirable trait, but it fools the best of them.
+Husband Mitchell sees another side that isn’t shown to everyone else.
+Deep on the inside, Sam’s a wreck.
+She’s anxious and conflicted with almost everything.
+She’s a professional woman struggling with the modern expectations of feminism, and religion, with old-fashioned Christian values.
+It comes at a price, and it makes her doubt herself.
 It also keeps her asking herself over and over: “Am I doing enough for God?”

-She tries so hard not to disappoint Him.
-This means that she’s got something to worry about every second of the day.
+She tries so hard not to disappoint Him, but she’s still unsure.
+This means she has something to worry about every second of the day.

 Needless to say, spontaneity threatens to ruin Sam’s carefully arranged world.
 Even Mitchell has to book in to visit his wife.
-Sex is a somewhat unnecessary activity anyway.
+Sex is a somewhat frivolous, uncivilised activity.
 It’s last on Sam’s to-do list.
-That’s why, after a decade, the couple is childless and Mitchell has taken up a new hobby.
+That’s why, after a decade, the couple is childless.

-Counsellor Tony Brindell is about to open Pandora’s Box by asking him one simple question.
+Counsellor Tony Brindell is about to open Pandora’s Box by asking him a straightforward question.